For eligibility please scroll down to the relevant item.

 UROP is mainly a summer vacation activity, although students might seek opportunities at other times.
 A typical research experience for an Imperial undergraduate lasts between 6 -10 weeks during the summer vacation.
 For students from outside the UK (who fit the eligibility criteria) the research experience may be as long as 12 months (often 3-6 months).

 A framework of bursaries provides assistance with a student’s living costs although a student is free to pursue a UROP without financial support where the policy of the host department allows.
 A UROP research experience is not paid employment.
-The College greatly encourages the provision of financial support for the student by the supervisor/host-dept (including support with applications to third party bursary schemes), and to avoid approving UROPs that are not financially supported unless the matter has been properly discussed with the student.
+Imperial greatly encourages the provision of financial support for the student by the supervisor/host-dept (including support with applications to third party bursary schemes), and to avoid approving UROPs that are not financially supported unless the matter has been properly discussed with the student.
 The outcomes of those discussions are required to be inputted into the UROP Registration Form.
+Please view the news items on this page for a list of which depts will not allow a UROP to proceed without financial support having been put in place.

 A department ought not to approve any UROP, for which no financial support has been identified by the proposed supervisor, where participation has been determined from amongst the interest of two or more students on the basis of any individual student having no financial need.

-Please note that UROP has been developed to be first and foremost on offer to students of Imperial College and as such some supervisors might give priority to their applications over those from students from outside the College.
+Please note that UROP has been developed to be first and foremost on offer to students of Imperial and as such some supervisors might give priority to their applications over those from students from outside the University.

 Guidance for academic staff at Imperial College London on what actions to take when wishing to host a student.
 This weblink (information) is not accessible to students.